YeqianLiu2001/learngit/readme.txt

 I want to be an America.
 This is the last thing of these sorts of things,I am cleaning up and moving on,going straight and choosing life.
+Getting by,looking ahead to the day you die.